viktorfrom/e7020e_bare/README.md

                         "label": "ITM",
                         "port": 0
                     }
-        new file:   examples/bare9.rs_no
-        modified:   examples/crash.rs
-        modified:   examples/device.rs
-        modified:   examples/exception.rs
                 ]
             },
+            "runToMain": true,
             "cwd": "${workspaceRoot}"
         },
+        // Launch configuration for `examples`
+        // - debug
+        // - semihosting
+        // - ITM/SWO tracing to file/fifo `/tmp/itm.fifo`
+        // - run to main
+        {
+            "type": "cortex-debug",
+            "request": "launch",
+            "servertype": "openocd",
+            "name": "itm fifo (debug)",
+            "preLaunchTask": "cargo build --examples",
+            "executable": "./target/thumbv7em-none-eabihf/debug/examples/${fileBasenameNoExtension}",
+            "configFiles": [
+                "interface/stlink.cfg",
+                "target/stm32f4x.cfg"
+            ],
+            "postLaunchCommands": [
+                "monitor arm semihosting enable",
+                "monitor tpiu config internal /tmp/itm.fifo uart off 16000000", "monitor itm port 0 on"
+            ],
+            "runToMain": true,
+            "cwd": "${workspaceRoot}"
+        },
 ```

 We see some similarities to the `openocd.gdb` file, we don't need to explicitly connect to the target (that is automatic).
-Also launching `openocd` is automatic (for good and bad, its re-started each time). `postLaunchCommands` allows arbitrary commands to be executed by `gdb` once the session is up.
-E.g. in the `hello` case we enable `semihosting`, while in the `itm` case we run `monitor reset init` to get the MCU in 64MHz (first example) or 16MHz (third example), before running the application (continue).
+Also launching `openocd` is automatic (for good and bad, its re-started each time, unless you use the `gdb` prompt to `load`).

+`postLaunchCommands` allows arbitrary commands to be executed by `gdb` once the session is up.
+E.g. in the `app` case we enable `semihosting`, while in the `itm` case we run `monitor reset init` to get the MCU in 64MHz (first example) or 16MHz (third example), before running the application (continue).
 Notice the first example uses the "stock" `openocd` configuration files, while the third example uses our local configuration files (that does not change the core frequency).

 ---